-According to the LDC's Type 4 review procedure, the City Council will must hold a public hearing requiring both published and mailed public notice prior to making this decision.
-The City Council public hearing is anticipated to be held in May.
+The Planning Commission's recommendation will be forwarded to the City Council for final consideration and approval.
+According to the LDC's Type 4 review procedure, the City Council must hold a public hearing which requires a published and mailed notice.
+If the Planning Commission recommends approval, it is anticipated that the City Council public hearing will be held on Tuesday, May 16, 2017.